hellmarbecker/blog/_posts/2022-07-31-using-imply-pivot-with-druid-to-deduplicate-timeseries-data.markdown

 ![Create cube from datasource](/assets/2022-07-31-01-define-cube.jpg)

 By default, for each numeric field Pivot creates a `SUM` measure.
-Change this for the `Val` measure, and also change the name to `Avg Val`:
+Change this to `Average` for the `Val` measure, and also change the name to `Avg Val`:

 ![Define Average measure](/assets/2022-07-31-02-define-naive-avg.jpg)